30 Days to Family® is an intense short-term intervention developed by the Foster & Adoptive Care Coalition to:

 The program model features two major elements: family finding and family support interventions.

-Current 30 Days to Family® Ohio counties include: Allen, Clark, Cuyahoga, Fairfield, Hamilton, Hancock, Highland, Lorain, Lucas, Montgomery, Sandusky, Stark, Summit, and Wood.
+Current 30 Days to Family® Ohio counties include: Allen, Clark, Cuyahoga, Fairfield, Hamilton, Hancock, Highland, Lorain, Lucas, Marion, Montgomery, Sandusky, Stark, Summit, Williams, and Wood.

 Children who have been victims of abuse and neglect do better when they can remain with kin, within their community and connected to their culture.
 Research demonstrates kinship care increase: